EmilyEmmi/Baba-Is-You---Metatext-Mod/exfeatures.md

 - META0 refers to text such as 'text_baba' and 'text_is'
 - META1 refers to level 1 metatext such as 'text_text_baba'
 - ...and so on.
-Simply don't omit the file "metaunmeta.lua" to get these word.
 While this only adds up to META3 to the editor, upper levels such as META4 should work as intended.

 ## Settings menu